gornskew/lisply-mcp/README.md

-(MCP)](https://modelcontextprotocol.org) software adapter that enables [Large Language Models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model) to interact with [Lisp-based development environments](https://common-lisp.net/) using the lightweight _Lisply_ protocol.
+(MCP)](https://modelcontextprotocol.org) software adapter that enables [Large Language Models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model) to interact with [Lisp-based](https://common-lisp.net/) development and runtime environments using the lightweight _Lisply_ protocol.

 ## Who Is This For?